pynt-io/pynt/README.md

 - Docker is available on your machine (you can install from https://www.docker.com/products/docker-desktop/)
 - Functional test collection is available
 - Target is up
+Please verify all the above by running your test colletiion before running the security test

+* IMPORTANT NOTE: The security automated test quality depands on your functional test conllection, e.g. more APIs, more users, more requests will trigger an improved security tests - its a win-win!

 ## Getting started: